-Today’s post is an update to something we’ve posted about a couple of times in the past: 800 number phone services.
+Today’s post is an update to something we’ve posted about a couple of times in the past: the best 800 number service for your phone.
 These services have grown increasingly popular, as they are a relatively cheap alternative to old-fashioned landline phone service and a versatile mode of communication for the entrepreneur who is often on-the-go and not housed in a traditional office or storefront.

 In this 800 number service review, I will compare a few top companies that provide toll-free phone numbers for businesses: Phone.com, RingCentral, and Grasshopper.
 They all offer some of the same fundamental features—local and toll-free telephone numbers, customized greetings, multiple user extensions, mobile apps, caller ID.
 Still, there are some key differences in how they deliver their services and their ideal demographic.
 Looking at their pricing plans, the features they offer, and each company's strengths, I'll help guide you toward the best 800 number service to suit your entrepreneurial needs.

 Phone.com 800 Number Review

 Phone.com is a quality VoIP (Voice over Internet Protocol) service that is, at its most basic level, one of the cheaper options out there.
 Many of Phone.com’s features come standard with the basic plan, and at only $9.99/month for a single user it is, at least on the surface, a great value.
 When you start to add on users/extensions (~ $24/month apiece) and add on some à la carte premium features, then the price gap between Phone.com and the other companies starts to narrow somewhat.